The Mining CFSG: Learn best practices in mining geostatistics| Training course

 Get comprehensive insight into mining geostatistics, learn the theory behind each technique, put your new knowledge into practice through a real-life project, and become operational after only 5 weeks course.

-This training program is a Specialized Training Cycle in Geostatistics, known as CFSG or Cycle de Formation Spécialisée en Géostatistique, and is provided by the Center for Geosciences from MINES ParisTech in partnership with Geovariances.
+This training program is a Specialized Training Cycle in Geostatistics, known as CFSG or Cycle de Formation Spécialisée en Géostatistique.
+It is provided by the Center for Geosciences from MINES ParisTech in partnership with Geovariances.

 Course content – Main techniques covered